S1M0N38/soccerapi/README.md

 [![PyPI version](https://badge.fury.io/py/soccerapi.svg)](https://badge.fury.io/py/soccerapi)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-soccerapi (Application Programming Interface) is a simple wrapper build on top of some bookmakers (888sport, bet365 and Unibet) in order to get data about soccer (aka football) odds using python commands.
+Soccerapi (Application Programming Interface) is a simple wrapper build on top of some bookmakers (888sport, bet365 and Unibet) in order to get data about soccer (aka football) odds using python commands.

 ## ⚽️ The goal

-The goal of the project is provided an enjoyable way to get odds data for different soccer leagues.
-Usually, if someone wants to get these types of data, have to build by him self (and from scratch) a program able to scrape the betting site or use some kind paid API.
+The goal of the project is to provide an enjoyable way to get odds data for different soccer leagues.
+If you want to get these types of data you usually have to build a program by yourself (and from scratch) being able to scrape the betting site or to use some kind of paid API.
 Soccer API try to address this problem.

 ## 💡 The philosophy

 Keep it simple.
 Simple API, simple http requests, few dependencies.
-In the past I have tried to build some heavy framework able to scraping site (using selenium able to handle complex JavaScript): was an *unmaintainable nightmare*.
+In the past we tried to build some heavy framework, able to scrape dinamic sites (using selenium, handling complex JavaScript): was an *unmaintainable nightmare*.

 ## 📘 The documentation